justinladwig/justinladwig/README.md

 - 👋 Hi, I’m @justinladwig
-- 👀 I’m interested in home-automation and other useful tools
+- 👀 I’m interested in ...
-- 🌱 I’m currently learning to improve my coding skills
+- 🌱 I’m currently learning ...
-- 📫 How to reach me: actually not at all
+- 📫 How to reach me:

 <!---
 justinladwig/justinladwig is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.